shower/shower/docs/features-en.md

 ## Anatomy

-Final theme package consists of the following folders and files:
+Theme package consists of the following folders and files:

 1. `docs` folder with usage documentation, including this manual.
 2. `fonts` folder with fonts in WOFF compressed format.